tobeybill/TISATAFL/report/Report.md

 <img src="/images/corr_BOD_graph.png?raw=true"/>

-There is a larger scale for CEO compensation than director compensation with an outlier of CEO compensation above 1600% of predicted pay.
-On the BOD side, a separate outlier sits at roughly 800% of predicted pay.
-Additionally, it appears that medium-sized firms are responsible for the majority of CEO overpayment whereas smaller firms are more responsible for director overpayment.
-In both cases, firm performance for larger firms seems to be less volatile than that for the other two size categories.
-That said, it is possible that large firms are less volitile due to the determinants we picked.
-Because the accounting variables for large firms are so much greater than the other size firms, the model may have had more tolerance for change in CEO compensation.
+There is a larger scale for director compensation than CEO compensation with an outlier of director compensation above 7000% of predicted pay.
+On the CEO side, a separate outlier sits at roughly 3000% of predicted pay.
+Additionally, it appears that medium-sized firms are responsible for the majority of director overpayment whereas larger firms are more responsible for CEO overpayment.
+In both cases, firm performance for smaller firms seems to be less volatile than that for the other two size categories.
+It is possible that this is due to the capital limitations of smaller firms that aren't faced by those of the larger sizes.
+Even when smaller firm executives are overpayed, it isn't by as great of an amount because the addiditonal capital required for that compensation is most likely necessary elsewhere.